 Provider Manual | Section 12

 This section of the Provider Manual seeks to guide providers and other plan partners to secure HPSM’s members’ PHI and PII as well as identifying and reporting privacy incidents or security incidents to HPSM.

-A privacy incident is a situation where an individual or organization has suspicion or reasonably believes PHI or PI may have been lost, sent in an unencrypted format, or otherwise released to, accessed by, or obtained by an individual or organization that does not have authorization to review or receive the PHI.
+A privacy incident is a situation in which an individual or organization has suspicion or reasonably believes PHI or PI may have been lost, sent in an unencrypted format, or otherwise released to, accessed by, or obtained by an individual or organization that does not have authorization to review or receive the PHI.

 Examples of Privacy Incidents